ShoeJain/lox-interpreter/README.md

     primary        → IDENTIFIER | NUMBER | STRING | "true" | "false" | "nil"
                 | "(" expression ")" ;
 ```

+Almost everything works as you'd normally expect it to.
+Functions are considered first class citizens, and my version also doesn't allow you to use undefined variables - the original Lox was written to partly be usable via an interactive prompt, which I'm not interested in doing.

 ## Build
 Use the compile.sh script to build the interpreter